 Most people expect that if a person addicted to alcohol or other drugs does not want to enter rehab then the treatment programme will be a waste of time and money.
 THIS IS ENTIRELY UNTRUE.
 It has been proven again and again that most addicted people experience a high degree of ambivalence and conflict about whether they should try to give up their drinking and using and are forced into a rehab centre.
 Please understand that this has very little do with whether addiction treatment is successful.

 This sort of external pressure from family, friends and loved ones, including employers or even the justice system can actually enhance treatment effectiveness.
 Be prepared to explore all options and avenues prior to approaching the addicted person about a way forward.
-Once the entire family is on board with what the best way forward is and the bed is booked at the rehab centre, and all else is arranged, only then can the ‘care-frontation’ go ahead.
+Once the entire family is on board with what the best way forward is and the bed is booked at the rehab centre and all else is arranged, only then can the ‘care-frontation’ go ahead.

-Many people expect fireworks and much nastiness during an intervention but from the family’s perspective it’s crucial that all barbs and anger are removed from their well rehearsed ‘scripts’ and a clear, deliberate and precise path is laid before the addicted loved one.
-Following through with the course of action deemed most appropriate is crucial to the interventions success.
+Many people expect fireworks and much nastiness during an intervention but from the family’s perspective it’s important that all barbs and anger are removed from their well rehearsed ‘scripts’ and a clear, deliberate and precise path is laid before the addicted loved one.
+Following through with the course of action deemed most appropriate is key to the interventions success.
 Even in less formal interventions, it’s critical that the addicted person knows that the family has had enough and will adopt a path that ensures his participation in a treatment programme and ensure his ongoing recovery.

 The family needs to be prepared to stay the course as the person addicted to alcohol or other drugs will no doubt test them and their new found resolve.
 Also be prepared to attend a family programme and counselling sessions at the addiction treatment centre.
 When we speak of supporting the addicted person, it can be misconstrued as not challenging them to change their behaviour and take responsibility for their illness, this is not the case.
 We believe it is paramount for the family to begin to find ways that they can place their addicted loved one in a position to more fully feel the consequencesof their addiction and to take responsibility for their active role in recovery.